refinedev/refine/documentation/tutorial/essentials/tables/index.md

 ## Summary

-In this chapter, we've learned about the `useTable` hook and how to use it to manage tables in our application.
+In this step, we've learned about the `useTable` hook and how to use it to manage tables in our application.

 It provides many utilities to manage filters, sorters, paginations and also has a built-in integration with the router options to persist the state of the table in the URL.